A Successful Data Transformation Journey Results In Increased Revenue and Decreased Marketing Costs

 A lack of data governance was limiting Barceló Hotel Group from being the data-driven, customer-centric company they wanted to be.

-Tealium’s Universal Data Hub helped Barceló become the master of their data, enabling better data quality, management, and usage.
+Tealium’s Customer Data Hub helped Barceló become the master of their data, enabling better data quality, management, and usage.

 With better data governance throughout the organization, Barceló has run more customer-centric marketing campaigns, increasing their revenue by 37% in two years.